-If affordability is your highest concern, then you can’t beat term life insurance.
-With the more expensive premiums that come with permanent life insurance, it can leave people buying too little coverage because it’s all they can afford.
+If affordability is your highest concern, then that’s one of the clear advantages of term life insurance.
+With the more expensive life insurance premiums that come with permanent life insurance, it can leave people buying too little coverage if it’s all they can afford at the time.

 How long do I want my life insurance coverage to last?

-If you only need to pay for coverage while you have financial dependents and not enough wealth to protect them, then term life insurance will suit you well.
-If you’re looking for lifetime coverage, then permanent life insurance is a better option.
+While lifelong coverage with a permanent policy may appeal to some, others may only want defined coverage such as with term policies.
+If you only need to pay for coverage while you have financial dependents and not enough wealth to protect them, then term life insurance is a good choice.
+Coverage is affordable and you only pay for it during the years your family needs it most — until the mortgage is paid off or the kids are adults.
+If you’re looking for lifetime coverage, then permanent life insurance may be a better option.

 Do I want to build cash value I can borrow against?

-Permanent life insurance requires the assistance of a financial professional to select the type of permanent policy you will buy (whole or universal), the right coverage amount for your budget, and to purchase and manage.
+Are you comfortable with a more complex life insurance policy or are you looking for something simpler?
+Permanent insurance may require the assistance of a financial professional to help you determine the type of permanent policy that can meet your needs, the right coverage amount for your budget, and to purchase and manage.

 How do I want to buy my policy?

-Term life insurance is not only easy to select and manage but at Haven Life, it also can be purchased on your own time, entirely online.
+A term life insurance policy is not only easy to select and manage but at Haven Life, it also can be purchased on your own time, online.

 At the end of the day, life insurance is all about protecting your loved ones and the right type of coverage is different for everyone.
-But, any kind of coverage is better than none at all.
+But, any kind of coverage may be better than none at all.